oar-team/batsim/doc/proto_description.md

 ```

 ### NOTIFY
-The scheduler notify Batsim of something.
-For example, that job submission
+The scheduler notifies Batsim of something.

+For example, the ``submission_finished`` notifies that job submissions
-from the scheduler is over, so Batsim is able to stop the simulation.
-This
+from the scheduler are over, which allows Batsim to stop the simulation.
-message **must** be sent if ``"scheduler_submission": {"enabled": false}``
+This message **must** be sent if ``"scheduler_submission": {"enabled": false}``
 is configured.
 See [Configuration documentation](./configuration.md) for more
 details.
+If the scheduler realizes that it commited the mistake of notifying
+``submission_finished`` prematurely, the ``continue_submission`` notification
+can be sent to make the scheduler able to submit dynamic jobs again.

 - **data**: empty
 - **example**: